cdpxe/WendzelNNTPd/docs/docs/install.md

 WendzelNNTPd is available as a package for some Linux and BSD distributions.
 You can use them to install WendzelNNTPd instead of installing it from source.
-Please consult the documentation of you distribution for further information about package installation.
+Please consult the documentation of your distribution for further information about package installation.
 Here is a list of known packages:

 - *Slackware Linux*: